 - Museo Archeologico

 ⭐ INSIDER TIP: If you want to get off the beaten path during your Florence three-day itinerary then visit the Stibbert Museum.
 It’s located a bit outside the city, in Villa di Montughi, and is a fantastic art museum that was once the private home of Frederick Stibbert.
 Because of an inheritance, he started collecting a wide array of furniture, art, armor, and, weapons that are now on display inside the museum.
 So, explore the incredible grounds and be on the lookout for an amazing Egyptian temple.

 4. Take a sunset cruise

-What better way to enjoy your 3 days Itinerary in Florence visit by watching the day come to a close, than on a sunset cruise like this one.
+What better way to enjoy your 3 day Itinerary in Florence visit by watching the day come to a close, on a sunset cruise like this one?

 You will glide along the water on a Florentine gondola, relax on the water, and discover the soul at the most picture-perfect moment of the day in Florence, the aperitivo time.
 This important time of the day is right before dinner, right before sunset, when Florence is flooded by the most magical light, and even the cold stones seem soft and warm.

 There is no better way to celebrate the farewell of your 3 days in Florence, than with a romantic and delicious dinner.
 The good news is that Florence has amazing restaurants, from seafood to steak, to traditional Tuscan fare.
 Here are some of my top picks for you to get you started: